 These instructions assume that the mirror is created in

 /usr/local/aosp/mirror.
-The first step is to create and sync the
+First, create and sync the

 mirror itself.
 Notice the

---mirror flag, which can be specified
+--mirror flag, which you can specify

 only when creating a new client: